Viki-coding/community/README.md

 ![Footer Features](https://github.com/user-attachments/assets/a03fb0fa-dd92-463e-83e8-deb04b3407d2)

+We use the attribute rel="noopener noreferrer" in the anchor tages to enhance security and protect against security vulnerabilities.

 The Eircode of centre is already linked to google maps the user can easily navigate to the centre by clicking on the Eircode, which opens in a new page.

 **Facebook and Instagram Features:**